-It’s the places you come to when you leave home, the new locations that become familiar in time, the relationships and connections and ways you change and grow somewhere you never expected.
+Home the places you come to when you leave where you’ve been; the new locations that become familiar in time.
+It’s the relationships and connections and ways you change and grow somewhere you never expected.
+Home is sometimes where you’ve known, and sometimes the definition changes as you return, or leave.

 I listen to the hum of crickets, watch the hazy flicker of fireflies in a distant cornfield.
 I feel the sticky hot summer air mixed with a breeze through the trees that line the pastures where cows stand and graze, not a care in the world.
 I breathe in Iowa—the dirt, the dust, the manure, the corn, the quiet.

-And I remember how home is always, will always, be more than one place.
+And I remember that home is always, will always, be more than one place.